dohoang1102/iTheme/README.md

 * `GET http://api.itheme.com/v1/themes/THEMEID` Returns a theme
 * `GET http://api.itheme.com/v1/apps/APPID/themes` Returns a collection of themes for the APPID
 * `HEAD http://api.itheme.com/v1/themes?s=SHORTCODE` Get's the headers for a theme
+* `HEAD http://api.itheme.com/v1/themes/THEMEID` Get's the headers for a theme

 **Getting a theme by Short Code:**